 Customers may notice that an Transit with the 10-speed transmission does not always shift sequentially.
-For example, the indicator gauge may change from displaying 1st to displaying 3rd.
-This is because of the smart shift logic with realtime-adaptive shift-scheduling algorithms which monitor more than a dozen powertrain-control and driver-control signals to ensure the right gear at the right time.
+For example, the indicator gauge may change from displaying 1st to displaying 1st of his locatuse of the smart shift logic with real-time-adaptive shift-scheduling algorithms which monitor more than a dozen powertrain-control and driver-control signals to ensure the right gear at the right time.

-NOTE: For availability of product features, please see Availability by Model and/or the Dealer Ordering Guide.
+NOTE: For availability of product features, please see Availability by Model and/or the Dealer Ordering Guide